INTRODUCTION TO LITTLE SEOUL

 Los Angeles currently has the largest population Korean-Americans.
 In fact, 17% of all Korean-Americans live somewhere in the Southland.
 Korean business districts have sprung up in Los Angeles’s Koreatown and Garden Grove‘s Little Seoul as well as in Buena Park, Cerritos, Fullerton, Rowland Heights and elsewhere whilst Koreans have more often chosen to make their homes in places like Anaheim, Gardena,Glendale, Hacienda Heights, Huntington Beach, Irvine, La Palma, Santa Clarita, and Torrance (as well as Buena Park, Cerritos, Fullerton, and Rowland Heights).

 Although Koreatown is incontestably the main Korean business district in the entire US, Little Seoul – located about 50 kilometers southeast – is no slouch.
-By some estimations it’s the second largest Korean business district on the West Coast and the fourth largest Korean business district in the nation.
-Even in Little Seoul, Koreatown’s dominance is reflected by the telltale Wilshire addresses of most of the newspapers’s offices and business names like Wilshire Bank but the cultural exchange is not completely one-sided; when Colin spotted Ondal Restaurant, he alerted Una and I that Koreatown is home to Ondal 2.
+By some estimations, it’s the second-largest Korean business district on the West Coast and the fourth largest Korean business district in the nation.
+Even in Little Seoul, Koreatown’s dominance is reflected by the telltale Wilshire addresses of most of the newspapers’ offices and business names like Wilshire Bank but the cultural exchange is not completely one-sided; when Colin spotted Ondal Restaurant, he alerted Una and me that Koreatown is home to Ondal 2.

 A BRIEF HISTORY OF KOREAN IMMIGRATION TO THE USA